Frequently Asked Questions (FAQs)

 Q5 - I am self-employed and do not have any other employees working for me.
 Based on the eligibility requirements of the bridge loan program, does that mean I do not qualify for a bridge loan?

 A5 - Not necessarily.
-While the requirements of the program state that a business must have a minimum of two employees, self-employed individuals can be reviewed on a case-by-case basis to determine if they can qualify under other guidelines.
+While the requirements of the program state that a business must have a minimum of 2 employees, self-employed individuals can be reviewed on a case-by-case basis to determine if they can qualify under other guidelines.
 It is important that all required documentation be provided to the reviewer under this scenario in order to assist them in making a more informed decision.

 Q6 - Are agricultural businesses ineligible for the program?